 Our qualified LGBTQ+ youth support team work with young people to provide a range of services to best meet needs, including those of trans and non-binary young people.
-We are based in a number of schools across Wandsworth and Merton and we also support young people in community settings.
+We are based in a number of schools across Wandsworth, Merton and Richmond and we also support young people in community settings.

 If you’d like support, please contact us: email@example.com | 07529 221 239

 We are committed to providing a caring, friendly and safe environment for all of our members.

 Bullying of any kind is unacceptable at Free2B and will not be tolerated.

 If bullying does occur, all young people/children and parent/carers should be able to tell and know that incidents will be dealt with promptly and effectively.

 Please read our policies to find out more or speak to a member of staff:

 We deliver a trans well-being peer support group during the school holidays.
 The group is for trans and gender variant young people to come together in a safe space and explore positive coping strategies and improve well-being.

 Working with our trans members we have developed a trans 101 guide.

 We recognise that there are often additional barriers for queer young people who are black and Asian and those from faith backgrounds.
 Information can often focus on negative aspects of these intersectionalities and so we are delighted to bring to you a fabulous guide created by our support worker Reena celebrating identities.